 Mean score of companies in the Retail Trade Services industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

 In 2024, Carter's, Inc. reported total carbon emissions of approximately 976,276,000 kg CO2e.
 This includes Scope 1 emissions of about 7,153,000 kg CO2e, Scope 2 emissions of approximately 35,435,000 kg CO2e (market-based), and a significant contribution from Scope 3 emissions, which totalled around 933,688,000 kg CO2e.
-The Scope 3 emissions are primarily driven by purchased goods and services, accounting for about 776,110,000 kg CO2e.
+The Scope 3 emissions breakdown includes purchased goods and services (about 776,110,000 kg CO2e) and employee commuting (approximately 10,309,000 kg CO2e).
+For 2023, the company reported total emissions of about 1,034,369,000 kg CO2e, with Scope 1 emissions at approximately 7,433,000 kg CO2e, Scope 2 emissions of around 31,330,000 kg CO2e (market-based), and Scope 3 emissions at about 767,069,000 kg CO2e.
 Carter's has set ambitious climate commitments, aiming to reduce absolute Scope 1 and 2 greenhouse gas emissions by 50% by 2030 from a 2019 baseline.
 Additionally, the company plans to achieve net zero emissions in its direct operations by 2040.
-These targets are aligned with the Science Based Targets initiative (SBTi) and reflect a commitment to sustainability within the retail sector.
-In terms of progress, Carter's has indicated that it will communicate its strategy and advancements through future corporate social responsibility (CSR) reports and responses to the CDP climate change questionnaire.
-The company also aims for 77% of its suppliers, by spend, to have science-based targets by 2027, further enhancing its commitment to reducing overall emissions across its supply chain.
+These targets are aligned with the Science Based Targets initiative (SBTi), which also includes a commitment that 77% of its suppliers by spend covering purchased goods and services will have science-based targets by 2027.
+Carter's emissions data is not cascaded from any parent company, indicating that the figures are independently reported.
+The company is actively working towards its climate goals and intends to communicate its progress through future CSR reporting and responses to the CDP climate change questionnaire.

 Access structured emissions data, company-specific emission factors, and source documents